 What does North Devon UNESCO Biosphere mean to you?

-Throughout July and August 2025 we held a photo competition to find out what North Devon UNESCO Biosphere means to all the people that live and work in the Biosphere region.
+Throughout July and August 2025 we held a photo competition to find out what North Devon UNESCO Biosphere means to the people that live and work in the Biosphere region.

 North Devon UNESCO Biosphere encompasses a large area – extending from the catchments of the Rivers Taw and Torridge, with its core at Braunton Burrows sand dune system – and all the people and life in between!

-We encouraged entrants to take a picture of anything, with any type of camera.
-The view from your window, your favourite walk, your commute, your local community, some of the spectacular species of plants or animals we share this space with -whatever connects you with the Biosphere.
+We encouraged entrants to take a picture of anything, with any type of camera: the view from your window, your favourite walk, your commute, your local community, some of the spectacular species of plants or animals we share this space with – whatever connects you with the Biosphere.